JaladhiJ/DSA/README.md

 # DSA
-The following has heap,trie,kmp implementations
+The following has heap,trie,kmp,rle implementations